Toluna-IP/tolunaintegratedpaneldocs/membermanagement/v1/update.md

 | PostalCode | Member postal code | No |
 | IsTest | Defaults FALSE.
 When TRUE the Member by-passes all Toluna duplication validation routines.
 Among other things, this makes the eligible to take Surveys multiple times from the same physical machine.
 Should be used **ONLY** during testing | No |
 | IsPIIDataRegulated | Defaults FALSE.
 When TRUE, all personally identifiable information is removed. | No |

+>Note: only the information being updated needs to be included in the request (i.e. education, , active, IsPIIDataRegulated, etc)

 ### Examples